thiagokimo/KonamiCode/README.md

         .install();
 ```

+The library injects a [KonamiCodeLayout]() as the first child of your Activity's view.
+It listens your swipe events without harming
+ the touch events of the original view.

 For the first part of the Konami code, swipe into the correct directions.
 If you do it correctly,
 an AlertDialog with the buttons **A**, **B** and **START** will appear.
 Pressing them correctly will
 trigger the final callback.